 Head to the WW app

-With WW, you have multiple options for weighing in weekly (or more frequently).
-Studio members can weigh in weekly with their Wellness Check-in, whether at a WW Studio or virtually in a private Zoom chat.
+Now that you have a physical tool and a game plan, you’ll want to open your digital tool, the WW app.
+WW members have multiple options for weighing in weekly (or more frequently).
+Studio members can weigh in weekly at their Wellness Check-ins, whether at a WW Studio or virtually in a private Zoom chat.
 And all members can use the WW app to weigh in at home, on vacation, at the gym—wherever!

-Once you track your weight, you'll be asked to reflect on your week.
-You'll also receive a progress report and set an action plan and goal for the upcoming week.
+To track your weight in the WW app, tap the blue + button in the bottom-right corner.
+Or go to your profile in the top-right corner and find My Weekly Check-In, where you'll also be asked to reflect on your week.
+You'll then receive a progress report and set an action plan and goal for the upcoming week.
 Going through this entire flow helps set you up for weight-loss success.